Nandhini31/CV/README.md

 I thrive working in a team.
 I always go out of my way communicate openly with others and have a good relationship with all my team members.

 - In my previous role as a Software Quality Engineer I always volunteered to mentor Work Experience students and Interns.
 I learnt a lot from pairing with them.
-- I used my skills from previous roles to help my scrum master to co-ordinate sprint planning and daily stand ups when the team adapted Agile methodolgy(from a Waterfall model).
+- I used my skills from previous roles to help my scrum master to co-ordinate sprint planning and daily stand ups when the team adopted Agile methodology(from a Waterfall model).
 - I also wrote my tests along with the developers so that the tests are ready when the feature is complete.
-This saved a lot of time and technical debt.
+This saved 2 sprints worth of backlog and technical debt.

 #### Additional Skills